-Passengers moving through JFK Airport’s Terminal 4 are now presented with estimated processing times on 13 new screens.
-The large and prominent screens are placed at TSA Security and Customs and Border Protection checkpoints, as well as the indoor taxi queue.
+Passengers moving through JFK Airport’s Terminal 4 are presented with estimated processing times on 13 new screens, placed at TSA Security and Customs and Border Protection checkpoints, as well as the indoor taxi queue.

 “It continuously updates,” says Daryl Jameson, vice president at the company JFKIAT, which runs Terminal 4.
 People like to know how long they are going to wait in queues.
 Nobody likes to wait in lines and signage helps to manage expectations.”

 The wait times are driven by sensors that monitor passenger’s mobile devices as they move through the airport.
 With this data, JFK is displaying accurate wait times to reduce passenger frustration and to notify staffing if areas in the terminal are becoming congested, so staff can identify and rectify bottlenecks before they escalate.

 “We’re probably reaching 19.5 million passengers this year in total.
 It’s a big operation, which is why we’re introducing innovations to enhance the operations of the building.
 This new system will help us manage and eliminate problem spots within the facility, and sharing the processing time with our travelers will provide them with peace of mind so they may continue to expect a pleasant travel experience.
 Additionally, data from travelers’ phones could eventually influence future airport design,” says Gert-Jan de Graaff, President and CEO of JFKIAT.